firebase/genkit/docs/flows.md

 In the above example, the values streamed by the flow are directly coupled to the values streamed by the `generate()` call inside the flow.
-Although this is often the case, it doesn’t have to be: you can output values to the stream using the callback as often as is useful for your flow.
+Although this is often the case, it doesn't have to be: you can output values to the stream using the callback as often as is useful for your flow.

 ### Calling streaming flows